 History

-Young Seminarian Peabody raised the money… also from the mine owners and miners, store owners, and gamblers like Wyatt Earp and his friends.
-Earp left Tombstone before the first June 1882 service, but corresponded with Peabody over the following years.
-Rev. Peabody went back to Massachusetts after the Church was completed.
-He started Groton School, teaching many future leaders of America, and also married Franklin and Eleanor Roosevelt, and was friends with Winston Churchill.
+Young seminarian Endicott Peabody raised the money to start construction of our building… also with help from the mine owners and miners, store owners, and gamblers like Wyatt Earp and his friends.
+Earp left Tombstone before the first service in June 1882, but he continued to correspond with Mr. Peabody over the following years.
+The Rev. Peabody went back to Massachusetts after the construction of the church was completed.
+He founded the prestigious Groton School, teaching many future leaders of America, and also married Franklin and Eleanor Roosevelt, and was friends with Winston Churchill.

-Our small congregation is made up of Episcopalians who live both in Tombstone and the surrounding area.
-We have an energetic new minister, Reverend Heather Rose, who is engaging the community with the same passion as founder Endicott Peabody.
-In 2017, the Diocese passed the Tombstone Resolution, assuring support for St. Paul’s in the years to come.
+Our small congregation is made up of Episcopalians and believers from other denominational backgrounds who live both in Tombstone and the surrounding area.
+We have an energetic new Vicar, Mr. Saare, a traditional churchman and Army Chaplain at nearby Fort Huachuca.
+In 2017, the Episcopal Diocese of Arizona passed the Tombstone Resolution, assuring support for St. Paul’s in the years to come.
 In 2018, we celebrated our 135th anniversary on this windswept mesa, with best wishes from the Bishop for St. Paul’s to grow and thrive in the years to come.